larrytheliquid/scotrubyconf/1-intro.md

 !SLIDE
 # Intuistionistic logic

-Classical logic says every statement must inherently be true or false
+*Classical logic:* every statement must inherently be true or false

-Intuistionistic logic says a statement must first be proven to be considered "true"
+*Intuistionistic logic:* a statement is only "true" if you have a proof for it

 // the concept of the proof is a part of the semantics
 // as we have seen, the intuistionistic approach has more value in a